Skip to main content

 Overview

 Profiles allow you to save a specific set of privacy settings and re-apply them at any time.
-The Profiles Editor (accessible from Profiles β†’ Custom Profiles… in the main menu) lets you manage both built-in default profiles and your own custom profiles.
+The Profiles Editor (accessible from Profiles β†’ Manage Profiles… in the main menu) lets you manage both built-in default profiles and your own custom profiles.

 Built-in Default Profiles